 I have been using it with the middle piece insert and find it is easier to change positions and not harmful if I get the positions wrong.
 It is like a combination of a soft, responsive memory foam pillow and the therapeutic functional design.
-It is pricey, but so far is a method of combining the two combination pillows into one.
-Therefore, depending on the pillow, it may be a less expensive alternative.
+It is a high end pillow, but so far is a method of combining the two combination pillows into one.
+Therefore, depending on the pillows, it may be ultimately be a less expensive alternative.

 Time will tell if this is a more permanent solution.
 But I have kept the other pillows just in case.
 Remember, this is a symptom responsive method of using cervical pillow for those having difficulty finding the right pillow.
 Sometimes you just need to find the right tools to get the job done.

 After some time, I have found that I am using both the therapeutic and the latex depending on symptoms not related to my neck.
 They both work good for neck pain, but if you have jaw pain problems, the latex is better, and if you have shoulder problems – the joint, the therapeutic works better.
 I suffer from both.
 So again, it is a symptom responsive method.

 A study in the Physical Therapy Science Journal outlines that a single surface pillow does not provide adequate cervical spine support for side and back sleeping as well as conforming to the shoulder.
 The authors recommend a functional pillow.